linode/docs/docs/guides/development/python/python-string-format-method/index.md

     print(greeting.substitute(name))
 {{</ file >}}

-When run, the above Python file outputs the following strings:
+When you run the above Python file, the following interpolated strings are returned as output:

 {{< output >}}
 Welcome, Anais Nin